theriley106/magstripe-python/README.md

 <p align="center">Web App is now running on localhost:8000</p>
 <p align="center">Simply follow the instructions on the page to Read/Write to a magnetic stripe card</p>

+## Aknowledgements

+Magstripe-python is heavily based on the work from Damien Bobillot, who wrote the Python driver for the MSR605's serial interface and Raphael Michel who wrote the wrapper around the driver.

+As both Damien and Raphael's work is GPL, this is licensed under the terms of the GPL, as well.